 Carrying extra stock of everything also inevitably leads to loss as parts spoil, degrade, or become obsolete.
 In fact, somewhere between 90% of inventory is never used during the year according to Wally Wilson, an industry expert with over 30 years of experience in supply chain management.

 Planning and scheduling regular maintenance ahead of time gives you much more control over your inventory.
 When you know when you’ll need parts, you don’t have to hold onto them in case you might use them.
 You already know exactly how many you’ll need and when, so you can order appropriately.

 Using a good inventory tracking software platform can also help you because you can set it up to automatically assign parts to planned maintenance work and notify you when you’re running low based on custom min/max levels you determine.
 If inventory tracking is part of a larger enterprise asset management (EAM) software, you can create templates for your work orders that include the parts used for recurring maintenance work, and automatically generate and assign work orders when it’s time for preventive maintenance work.

 How many times has critical maintenance work been delayed because you don’t have the necessary parts in stock?
 According to the Aberdeen research group, 50% of all unplanned equipment downtime can be traced back to a lack of parts.

 It’s easy to forget that purchase orders cost money.
-For every purchase order you create and send, you have to pay for someone to take time to do it, shipping costs to get the parts to you, and any other overhead expenses that might be involved.
+For every purchase order you create and send, you’re paying for someone to take time to do it, shipping costs to get the parts to you, and any other overhead expenses.
 If your purchasing manager is generating and sending a PO for every part you need, you’re wasting time and money.

 If you’ve correctly identified the appropriate maintenance strategy for your assets, and you have an efficient preventive maintenance program in place, you can combine your purchase orders and only order when you need to.